 Front light is good and the high beam is great.

-Another great feature in this car is the moving head lights.
-When you’re taking a turn, the lights will move and point to where the steering wheel points.
-That means that you can see the turns better, a feature that helped us on at least one very dark night, driving on a mountain onto the town of Les Baux-de-Provence.
+Another great feature in this car is the adaptive headlights.
+When you’re taking a turn, the lights will move and point to where the front wheels point.
+That means that you can see into the turn better, a feature that helped us on one very dark night, driving on a mountain on our way to Les Baux-de-Provence.

-The Citroen engineers weirdly designed the air conditioning console as a tiny 5 X 5 c”m area, located low, left of the driver , on the side.
-So here’s a scenario: you’re driving on the highway, it’s 130 kph speed limit, rush hour, it’s raining and the front window starts picking up fog.
+The Citroen engineers weirdly designed the air conditioning console as a tiny 5 X 5 cm area, located low, left of the driver , on the side.
+So here’s a scenario: you’re driving on the highway, it’s 130 kph speed limit, busy traffic, it’s raining and the front window starts to fog.
 The passenger can’t help you at all cause the console is located on the driver’s side.
-So, I’m driving the car, and to set the AC buttons , I need to stop looking at the road and start staring at these tiny buttons with those tiny illustrations.
-Feeling them does’nt work cause they all feel the same…I can’t stop or slow the car cause there are dozens of cars behind me.
-If it wasn’t a real risk of a crash, it was funny.
+To operate the A.C. buttons, I either need to stop if I can, or stop looking at the road and start staring at these tiny buttons with those tiny illustrations.
+Sense of touch doesn’t work cause they all feel the same…I can’t stop or slow the car cause there are dozens of cars behind me.
+Not cool.

-Another thing that doesn’t make sense is why can’t the driver cancel the dual AC unit, that is, cancel the ability of the front passenger to set different temperatures.
+Another thing that doesn’t make sense is why can’t the driver cancel the dual A.C. feature – cancel the ability of the front passenger to set different temperatures.
 For ex, your passenger have set his temperature on his side and after a while gets out of the car.
 As I found out, I couldn’t manage to cancel the temperature set on his side.
 Maybe there’s a way (manual was in French only) but it sure was not intuitive, cause I tried pressing on all buttons, and nothing worked.
-In my Toyota for example there is a button named “DUAL”, clicking on it, cancels the passengers AC settings and lets the driver control all AC settings.
+In my Toyota for example there’s a “DUAL” button: clicking on it, cancels the passenger’s A.C. settings and lets the driver control all settings.

-And another thing (…) setting the AC to circulate the interior air (rather than draw air from outside) is set by a button.
-Problem is, and unlike my Toyota, this setting changes every time you use the defogger or something like that.
-So unless you remember to reset it again, you’ll set it back, only after you start smelling smoke in the cabinet.
+And another thing (…) setting the A.C. to circulate the interior air (rather than draw air from outside) is set by a button.
+Problem is, and unlike my Toyota, this setting changes every time you use the defogger.
+So unless you remember to reset it again, you’ll set it back, only after you start smelling smoke (from other car’s exhaust) in the cabinet.

-On the bright side, the Citroen interior is quiet, and you can listen to low volume music on highway speeds and still be able to talk to other passengers without raising your voice.
-The same engineers designed trays that open for the back passengers, to hold food and drinks, very good.
+The Citroen interior is quiet, and you can listen to low volume music on highway speeds and still be able to talk to other passengers without raising your voice.
+The same engineers designed trays that open for the back passengers, to hold food and drinks – very good.
 The back compartment is big enough for a few large suitcases.
 The left light that opens when you open the rear hood, can be pulled out and used as a rechargeable flash light, very useful for camping!

 Bottom line, as I said before, this car has a potential to be one of the best family cars out there, if Citroen engineers would rethink a few things.